UMMobile/ummobile_sdk/example/example.md

 #### `getAnswers()`
 Returns all the user answers to the questionnaire.

-Uses the `CovidQuestionnaireAnswerDatabase` to differentiate from the request body to save a new answer (see `saveAnswer()`) and to avoid setting some fields as optional when they are automatically configured in the database, so they will always come in the answer.
+Uses the `CovidQuestionnaireAnswerDatabase` to differentiate from the request body to save a new answer (see [`saveAnswer(CovidQuestionnaireAnswer answer)`](#saveanswercovidquestionnaireanswer-answer)) and to avoid setting some fields as optional when they are automatically configured in the database, so they will always come in the answer.
 ```dart
 // Get all answers
 List<CovidQuestionnaireAnswerDatabase> answers =